 Hip dysplasia, also known as Degenerative Joint Disease, is a painful and chronic joint disease.
-While it is not life-threatening, it can dramatically affect the quality of life of the dog affected and can lead to arthritis in the joint.
+While it is not life-threatening, it can dramatically affect the quality of life of the dog and can lead to arthritis in the joints.
 If diagnosed early, measures can be taken to ease the suffering of the dog and slow down the progression of the disease so the animal can lead a reasonably normal life.

 Hip dysplasia occurs in the hip joints and is defined by a shallow "cup" (acetabulum) and a change in the shape of the "ball" (femoral head).
 According to the Orthopedic Foundation for Animals, the top three breeds affected are the Bulldog, Pug, and French Mastiff but the condition has been seen in almost all breeds.
-Larger breeds are affected much more often than smaller breeds which researchers believe is due to the larger mass and stress placed on their joints.
+Larger breeds are affected much more often than smaller breeds, which researchers believe is due to the larger mass and more stress placed on their joints.
 Hip dysplasia is strictly a hereditary condition; if the trait is not carried in an animal's parentage, they cannot get the condition.
 Selective breeding practices are being stressed to reduce the occurrences of hip dysplasia and owners of large breeds should be aware of the presence of the trait in their animal's ancestry.
-Trauma to the joints can cause similar symptoms and conditions or may accelerate the progression of the dysplasia.
-Rapid weight gain or growth can also accelerate the effects of the disease, as well as overexercise, too much calcium, or too much protein in young puppies.
+Trauma to the joints can cause similar symptoms and conditions, or may accelerate the progression of the dysplasia.
+Rapid weight gain or growth can also accelerate the effects of the disease, as well as overexercising, too much calcium, or too much protein in young puppies.

 If diagnosed very early, a surgery known as a triple pelvic osteotomy can be performed.
 The most successful surgical procedure for older dogs is a total hip replacement to eliminate the dysplasia completely.
 A femoral head osteotomy is another effective surgery that removes the "ball" from the affected joint.
 Although these operations can drastically reduce or eliminate the condition, they are very expensive and are usually only used if medications are unsuccessful to control the condition.

-Aspirin or codeine medications are the most commonly prescribed pain medications but other supplements may be recommended, depending on the individual situation.
+Aspirin or codeine medications are the most commonly prescribed pain medications, but other supplements may be recommended depending on the individual situation.
 Supplements with glucosamine and chondroitin are growing in popularity, not only among veterinary treatments but in human medications as well.
 Glucosamine and chondroitin both work to delay or even help repair the damage done to cartilage due to arthritis or a similar condition.

 If you own or are considering owning a large breed dog, have it checked early and often for hip dysplasia.
 Early treatments can prevent severe problems later in life.
 With careful maintenance, you and your dog can enjoy many healthy and happy years together.